-What Can Go Wrong with Oral Piercings?
+What Can Go Wrong With a Tongue Piercing?

 Oral Piercing Infections

 The mouth is a moist and active environment that is a home and breeding ground for a ton of different kinds of bacteria.
 With so much bacteria hanging out in the mouth, the risk of oral piercing infections is very high.
-If not cared for properly, oral piercings can result in infection, pain, and swelling.
+If not cared for properly, mouth piercings can result in infection, pain, and swelling.
 Additionally, there is a possibility for certain piercings to cause the tongue to swell and potentially block your client’s airway.

 While it is totally understandable that clients may occasionally get the urge to play with their oral piercings, it’s best to do everything you can to warn them of the dangers associated in absentmindedly biting and playing with their jewelry.
 This bad habit can result in a myriad of different dental issues including injured gums, cracked or scratched tooth enamel, damaged fillings and sensitive teeth.